The Great Medals

 The Oceanographic Institute thesis prize

-The Institute of Oceanography’s thesis prize of 3,000 euros is awarded each year to a young researcher for his or her thesis work carried out in a French doctoral school, in a discipline related to the sea or the ocean, as well as for the publications issued in connection with this work.
+In partnership with the French Academy of Sciences, the Oceanographic Institute Thesis Prize, amounting to €5,000, is awarded each year to a young researcher for their thesis work carried out within a French doctoral school, in a discipline related to the sea or the ocean, as well as for the publications resulting from this research.